Six Degrees of Separation

 "to the world of the late 1870's, a wizard was still seen as a stage performer (The first English translation of Robert-Houdin’s book, How to Become a Wizard, was all the rage), and a man who used sleight-of-hand and trickery to achieve his results.
 Edison, however, saw himself as a tireless worker in the field of electricity, telegraphy,and mechanics who wrested his achievements from nature by persistence and perspiration.
 But the choice of persona was not his alone to make…" ("How Edison Got His Name: Origins of the Wizard" by Allen Koenigsberg, The Sound Box, June 7, 2010, p.
 19.)

-Indeed, it wasn't within Edison's powers to define who he was to his admiring public.
-He was the Wizard, like it or not.
 The early tin-foil Phonograph would be exhibited throughout the country where the public would pay to see and hear the "Miracle of the Nineteenth Century."
 Edison's wizardry was confirmed by each listener of the machine and it was rightly said in the media that Edison's wonderful invention "never fails to excite curiosity and wonder."

 Advertising Handbill for the Edison "Parlor" Tinfoil Phonograph, 1879 (Courtesy of René Rondeau)

-In those early months of 1878, Edison became the "Wizard of Menlo Park" in the press -- he could also have been called "The Traveling Magician."
+In those early months of 1878, Edison became the "Wizard of Menlo Park" in the press.

 .